CHMC ANNUAL YOUTH AWARDS

 May 2 2025.
 The Council of Heritage Motor Clubs NSW Inc. is pleased to announce that Lachlan Holgate, a 15-year-old student from Wagga Wagga, is the recipient of the 2025 CHMC Youth Award Grant for his restoration project, a 1953 Willys Jeep CJ3B.
 Lachlan was nominated by the Wagga Wagga Veteran & Vintage Motor Club.

 The Award judging panel were impressed with Lachlan’s enthusiasm for restoration and his commitment to the historic vehicle community.
-His Award includes a grant of $1500 to assist in acquiring parts needed for his Jeep’s restoration.
+His Award includes a grant to assist in acquiring parts needed for his Jeep’s restoration.

 “I am truly honoured to receive this recognition,” said Lachlan, “and am very grateful for support from the CHMC NSW in helping me to restore my Jeep…..the generous Grant will greatly assist me in acquiring the parts…..I’m excited to continue progressing with my project and to contribute to the preservation of historic vehicles.”